Ontario College Advanced Diploma in Ecosystem Management Technology - Advanced Standing Curriculum

 This course provides students with the opportunity to explore how GIS technology is being used in a wide variety of natural resource and environmental applications locally, provincially, nationally, and internationally.
 Hands-on experience using ArcView GIS will allow students to continue to develop their GIS analysis skills.
 Term projects will provide the opportunity to use GIS as a tool to facilitate the management of, or solution to, a natural resource or environmental plan.

 This is a student placement undertaken with an agency and approved by the course instructor(s).
 It is designed to provide the student with an opportunity to apply ecosystem management skills and knowledge and to allow for the refinement of basic project management skills.

 The concepts of ecosystem sustainability and health, and ecosystem approaches to human health, are explored in an interactive, participatory, case-based manner.
-Student attendance at and participation in activities, both in class and off-site, are critical components of assessment and evaluation in this course.
-Students will be required to work together as a class - both in and out of formal class time - to design and deliver a one-day conference on a related topic as a major component of the course.
+Student attendance at and participation in activities, both in class and out of class, are critical components of assessment and evaluation in this course.
+Students will be required to attend a conference (virtually or in person) on a related topic as a graded component of the course.

 This course examines the life history, biology, and habitat requirements of a variety of wildlife species.
 Instruction will include standard field and laboratory techniques used in the study of wildlife populations and the basic principles of wildlife management.
 Current methodology involved in assessing habitat quality and setting harvest limits and targets of selected big game species will be considered.